-Therefore, if you are planning to update your site, adding spaces would be a great idea.
+So if you are planning to update your site, adding spaces would be a great idea.

 If I haven't convinced you yet, here is an interesting text on the subject (along with a number of ready-made examples): White space - a few words about empty spaces on websites.

-7. converting stock photos to real ones
+7. Converting stock photos to real ones